Left-Handed445/First_Project_WebSite_Django/README.md

-# it's This is my first project using the Django Framework!
+# This is my first project using the Django Framework!
 No more!